-Around 1,700 children living in poverty in South Tyneside will miss out on free school meals because of Universal Credit proposals, new figures reveal.
+Around 1,700 children could miss out on free school meals under Universal Credit plan

 A study by The Children’s Society estimates that 4,300 schoolchildren in South Tyneside currently live in poverty and that 1,700 of these would miss out on free meals with planned new rules.

 As it has been rolled out, families in receipt of universal credit have been automatically entitled to free school meals.

 However, the Government is planning to introduce means testing for free school meals under Universal Credit - which would effect more than 38,000 children in the North East and create a ‘cliff-edge’ where many families would be better off taking a pay cut.

 The Children’s Society figures show that once a family with one child passes the £7,400 threshold, they would need to earn £1,124 a year more, the equivalent of working 2.4 extra hours each week at national living wage, to make up for the loss in free school meals.